Magnolia JCR failure with false status

 If the Magnolia instance is serving life traffic, the 404 response may be cached.

-• If you’re using Fastly, flush the CDN cache.
+• If you’re using Fastly, purge the CDN cache.

 • If you’re using a different CDN, you’ll need to flush the cache as per your CDN instructions.